oduerr/dl-playground/python/FaceCaffe/readme.md

 # Experimenting with Caffe
 A short tutorial how to create a classifier from images.
+In this example we used faces, but of course the general workflow stays the same.

 ## Creating the images (prerequisite)
-In this repository there images but they are stored in a single, so in the first step we create the directories and convert the images to pngs.
+Normaly you would already have images, so you could spare this step.
+But in this repository there images are stored in a single file, so in the first step we create the directories and create the pngs.
 ```
 dueo@srv-lab-t-706:~/dl-playground/python/imageUtils$ ./mkdirs.sh
 dueo@srv-lab-t-706:~/dl-playground/python/imageUtils$ python CreateImages.py
 ```
-In the data directory, you should find a subfolder with two batches, of 48x48 images like the one below.
+In the local [data directory]('../../data'), you should find a folder called "images"" with two batches of 48x48 images like the one below.

 ![sample image](imgs/0.png)

 ## Creating the lists of images
-We have two batches of images (batch1 indoor, batch2 taken outdoors).
+Now we have two batches of images (batch1 indoor, batch2 taken outdoors).
 We use batch2 to test the performance and we split batch1 in two parts, one to train the classifier and the other one to evaluate the performance (also called testset in the caffe).
 Caffe works on data-layes, these can come from a database (see later) or they can come from lists of files (see below).
 We create the lists of files using the following 2 commands.
 ```
   ~/dl-playground/python/FaceCaffe$ python ../imageUtils/CreateLists.py /home/dueo/dl-playground/data/images/batch1/ names2Numbers.txt batch1_ 0.80
   ~/dl-playground/python/FaceCaffe$ python ../imageUtils/CreateLists.py /home/dueo/dl-playground/data/images/batch2/ names2Numbers.txt batch2_ 1000.0